kingjinho/DesignPattern/README.md

 Based on specifications and client's needs, you write an application with no errors, What a genius!

 Your job in this project was to write some code, which is triggered by button press.
-When a worker presses a button, It will assemble parts, test and dispense smartphone.
+When a worker presses a button, Machine will assemble parts, test and dispense smartphone.

 `the code below` represents button in machine that manufactures smartphones based on types that they want, and `was your initial and final version`.